ra559/cis106/_labs/lab6.md

 > You can see a full list of control characters for the date [here](https://cis106.com/)

 3. List all the `theme` files in the */usr/share/themes/* directory recursively. (*theme files have the .theme extension*)
+4. In your home directory, you should have a directory called `website_lab6`, if you don't have it, make sure to run the curl command in the READ ME part of this lab.
+List all the `log` files located in the `website_lab6` directory.
+5. Create a directory called `log-files` inside the `website_lab6`.
+Move all the log files to the `log-files` directory.

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**